Eriwyr/PacMan_Project/README.md

 # PacMan
-A little PacMan for a universitary project
+A little C# PacMan for a universitary project